 Replication: The process of copying data from one database table to another.

-Schema: An information model implemented in a database is called Scheme.
+Schema: An information model implemented in a database is called Schema.
 It may be a logical schema, which may not include any optimization.
 It may be a physical schema that includes optimization or customization.

 Scalability: The capability to increase numbers of users and volumes of data to the data warehouse system.
-This is an important ability for the technical architecture of the data warehouse.
+This is an important ability for the technical architecture of the cloud data warehouse.

 Snowflake Schema: A common form of dimensional model.
 In this, number of hierarchies in a dimension can be extended into their individual dimensional tables.